 Northern Ireland was a key filming location for Game of Thrones.
 If you’re visiting Northern Ireland, there are a great many filming locations you can visit, plus a number of other fun Game of Thrones themed sights.

 As well as the real world filming locations for Game of Thrones in Ireland, the city of Belfast is also home to the Titanic Studios, where much of the show was filmed.
+And with HBO’s spinoff A Knight of the Seven Kingdoms filming at Titanic Studios in 2024 and premiering in January 2026, there’s a new wave of Westeros-on-screen content rooted in Northern Ireland’s landscapes.

 We have visited nearly all the Game of Thrones filming locations in Northern Ireland.
-We’re going to take you through all of these, as well as provide all the information you need to plan your own Game of Thrones themed Irish adventure!
+We’re going to take you through all of these, as well as provide all the information you need to plan your own Game of Thrones themed Irish adventure.

 Table of Contents: